ericgitangu/little-lemon-web-app/README.md

 - Book page: Make a reservation at the restaurant by selecting a date and time.
 - Menu page: Browse through the restaurant's menu items, including daily specials.
 - Menu item page: Click on a menu item to view detailed information, such as its name, description, price, and a photo.
+- (Bonus) Make sure to make a reservation and check against the reservation table if the reservation was successfully persisted.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub.
-You can also fork the repository, make your changes, and submit a pull request.
+You can also fork the repository, make your changes, and submit a pull request but mind you, this being part of my course work in my Meta Backend Specialization, I might not persue this project any further, perhaps, in the Capstone project at the end of the Specialization.

-## Illustrations
+## Illustrations of templates (Presentation layer of the MVT Django Paradigm.)

 Below are some illustrations showcasing the relationships between the Django models used in this project: